apache/trafficcontrol/CONTRIBUTING.md

 6. Wrap the body at 72 characters
 7. Use the body to explain what and why vs. how

-This make it easier for people to read and understand what each commit does, on both the command line interface and Github.com.
+This makes it easier for people to read and understand what each commit does, on both the command line interface and Github.com.

 ---